Can A NHL Player Reject A Trade?

 Can NHL Players Refuse A Trade

-In this article, we will be checking the impact of a no-trade and no-movement clause on a player’s contract.
-Also, we will cover how it affects a player’s ability to refuse trade offers and its limitations.
+In this article, we shall examine the effects of a no-trade and no-movement clause on a player’s contract.
+We’ll go over its restrictions as well as how it impact a player’s capacity to reject trade proposals.

 Related Article: Basic Rules Of Ice Hockey Explained